-(1) Subject to rule 2.2.2(3), the licensee when acting as a trustee must ensure that the Scheme is established and is, at all times, constituted by the "Governing Documentation".
-The Governing Documentation - (a) may include supplementary or ancillary instruments; and (b) must set out, in detail - (i) the terms of the Scheme; (ii) the obligations and powers of the licensee or any other person responsible for the governance of the Scheme; and (iii) details of the honofits provided for Schame Members including (iii) details of the benefits provided for Scheme Members including - (aa) their nature; (bb) method of calculation; and (00) (cc) the circumstances in which they are paid.
-(2) Subject to rule 2.2.2(3), the licensee when acting as administrator must retain copies of the documentation necessary to fulfil its contracted functions.
-It must be satisfied that the Scheme is established and is, at all times, constituted by the Governing
+- (1) Subject to rule 2.2.2(3), the licensee when acting as a trustee must ensure that the Scheme is established and is, at all times, constituted by the "Governing Documentation".
+The Governing Documentation - - (a) may include supplementary or ancillary instruments; and - (b) must set out, in detail - (i) the terms of the Scheme; - (ii) the obligations and powers of the licensee or any other person responsible for the governance of the Scheme; and - (iii) details of the benefits provided for Scheme Members including - - (aa) their nature; - (bb) method of calculation; and - (cc) the circumstances in which they are paid. - (2) Subject to rule 2.2.2(3), the licensee when acting as administrator must retain copies of the documentation necessary to fulfil its contracted functions.
+It must be satisfied that the Scheme is established and is, at all times, constituted by the Governing Documentation.